RadiologyInfo - The radiology information resource for patients

 What will I experience during and after the procedure?

-After you are positioned on the examination table, the radiologist or sonographer will spread some warm gel on your skin and then press the transducer firmly against your body, moving it back and forth over the area of interest until the desired images are captured.
-There may be varying degrees of discomfort from pressure as the transducer is pressed against the area being examined.
+After you lie on the exam table, the radiologist or sonographer will apply some warm, water-based gel on your skin and then place the transducer firmly against your body.
+They will move it back and forth over the area of interest to capture the desired images.
+There is usually no discomfort from pressure as they press the transducer against the area under examination.

-If scanning is performed over an area of tenderness, you may feel pressure or minor pain from the procedure.
+If scanning is performed over an area of tenderness, you may feel pressure or minor pain from the transducer.

 It may be necessary to tilt or rotate your head for the best exposure, as the transducer is swept over the entire length of your neck on both sides to obtain views of the artery from different perspectives.
 It also helps to keep your arm and shoulder down.
 Your head will be supported to keep it still.

-If a Doppler ultrasound study is performed, you may actually hear pulse-like sounds that change in pitch as the blood flow is monitored and measured.
+If the doctor performs a Doppler ultrasound exam, you may hear pulse-like sounds that change in pitch as they monitor and measure the blood flow.

 Who interprets the results and how do I get them?